Judge Allows Necessity Defense in Minnesota Pipeline Protest Prosecution

 Two of the defendants, Emily Johnston (age 50) and Annette Klapstein (age 64), were arrested at the Endbrige Pipeline Distribution Center near Clearbrook, Minnesota.
 They were charged with criminal damage to property and trespass after they broke into a valve control station and turned the valve, shutting off the flow of oil.

 Steven Liptay (age 37) filmed the protest as a documentarian.
 Benjamin Joldersma (age 39) was present to advise the protestors about safety precautions they should take.
 One such precaution included calling Endridge to warn the company of their plan to turn the valve.
-Liptay and Joldersma were charged with trespassing.
+Liptay and Joldersma were charged with trespass.

 Criminal damage to property and trespass are usually misdemeanors, but Minnesota law defines those crimes as felonies when they are committed with regard to critical public service facilities, utilities, or pipelines.